DGrv/dorian-gravier/Code.md

 For noobies.

 - Download [Youtube-dl](https://rg3.github.io/youtube-dl/download.html), if you have windows, download the Windows.exe.
 Move it to a safe folder where you know where it is.
 Note path of the file.
+- Download [ffmpeg](https://www.ffmpeg.org/download.html) as well for your system and place it as well in the same folder
 - Copy the following lines of codes in a txt file (with notepad for example), change the 2 variables explained above and save it as a .bat file.
 - Run the bat file and enjoy.